DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 * `identifier_check`: This prompt uses a [LangChain](https://www.langchain.com/) agent to
    look up any gene/protein identifiers used as input to check whether the identifier corresponds to the appropriate entity.
 Lookups are peformed via web search (DuckDuckGo).
-   Note that this prompt is a work in progress and likely could be improved.
+   Note that this prompt is a work in progress and could likely be improved.

 The prompts can be found in the `prompts` directory.

-## Evaluating a notebook
+## Evaluating a Notebook

 To evaluate a notebook, run